IkerValdelvira/TFG_PRAFAI/README.md

 Software developed to carry out the End-of-Degree Project ***PRAFAI (Prediction of Recurrence of Atrial Fibrillation using Artificial Intelligence)***.
 Here you will find all the scripts developed during this research work with the following objectives: the creation of the dataset joining the necessary information of each patient with a first atrial fibrillation episode beetwen 2015 and 2018 in the OSI Bilbao-Basurto, and Artificial Intelligence and Machine Learning tasks for developing the predictive tool of AF recurrence like data pre-processing, choice of supervised learning algorithms, implementation and generation of predictive models, results evaluation and most important predictive variables analysis.

 The software used in the secondary objective to develop a predictive model of AF recurrence using 12-lead ECGs is also available.
-More specifically, there is the software used in experiments to classify ECGs with AF or normal sinus rhythm on the [*Chapman University and Shaoxing People’s Hospital*](https://www.nature.com/articles/s41597-020-0386-x) database.
+More specifically, there is the software used in experiments to classify ECGs with AF or normal sinus rhythm on the [*ECG recording from Chapman University and Shaoxing People’s Hospital*](https://www.nature.com/articles/s41597-020-0386-x) database.

 ## Prerequisites: